 As a quick recap, our approach focuses on:

 - Reliably estimating our annual carbon footprint, to serve as a baseline for reduction efforts and to serve as an input to our offsetting efforts;

-One thing we have done this year is make our estimator spreadsheet publicly available for any business similar to ours who are keen to generate a quick-and-dirty footprint for the same purpose.
+Last year, we made the spreadsheet we used to estimate our emissions public - we’ve done the same this year with our updated estimator spreadsheet for any business similar to ours keen to generate a rough upper bound footprint for the same purpose.